-G.L.c.175 §113H §44 requires that CAR propose rules to govern the application of penalties for, among other things, the failure to meet the PERFORMANCE STANDARDS FOR THE HANDLING AND PAYMENT OF CLAIMS BY SERVICING CARRIERS.
+G.L.c.175 §113H requires that CAR propose rules to govern the application of penalties for, among other things, the failure to meet the Performance Standards for the Handling and Payment of Claims by Servicing Carriers.

-The following Performance Standards, approved by the Commissioner of Insurance in her Decision of March 20, 2007, apply to the Commercial Limited Servicing Carrier Program for policies effective January 1, 2006 and subsequent.
+The following Performance Standards, approved by the Commissioner of Insurance in her Decision of June 10, 2009, apply to the Commercial Servicing Carrier Program.

 Measurements of performance and compliance with the Standards are conducted through examinations of claims enhanced by relevant Statistical Plan data and procedures established by CAR.
-The bi-annual completion of a questionnaire by the Servicing Carriers provides background information on the claim handling programs established by the carrier to comply with the Standards.
+The completion of a questionnaire by the Servicing Carriers prior to the biennial review provides background information on the claim handling programs established by the carrier to comply with the Standards.
 This will be supplemented at the time of the examination by a review of company internal documentation including but not limited to claim manuals, reserving and claim settlement procedures, and internal audits.
 In addition to Statistical Plan data, Servicing Carriers are required to report savings brought about by SIU activities for physical damage, bodily injury, and personal injury protection claims.